-This blog post is a follow up post in response to last Tuesday’s Photography Tips & Tricks Dunkin Donuts vs. Italy’s Favorite Coffee.
+This blog post is a follow up post in response to last Tuesday’s post from Dunkin Donuts vs. Italy’s Favorite Coffee.
 We posted the below two photos and asked you this question in regards to two images that we took when in the CT airport the other week:

 “Why is it that everyone was in line for Dunkin’ Donuts coffee… but no one was in line for Cafe Lavazza – Italy’s FAVORITE coffee?”

 There were some great thoughts posted on the blog, lots with REALLY valid points from branding to product consistency to customer service.
 Thanks to commenter Doug, we even got the view from his friend who works in the coffee industry (Starbucks to be even more specific).
 It’s interesting how his friend got all down and specific with the coffee in regards to the consumers preferring maybe a sweeter taste over a more bold taste… but we think Liz ultimately nailed it on the head.
 She wrote, “Brand recognition can even trump a superior product…“

 Read it again, “Brand recognition can even trump a superior product…“

 About 3 months ago we blogged about the Law of Leadership, taken from The 22 Immutable Laws of Marketing (Jack Trout & Al Ries), and what we are looking at here with Dunkin vs. Little Italy is a case study of exactly this.
 This law essentially states that it is better to be first in someone’s mind than to be better.